-In Austria and parts of Germany, at Epiphany, people write a special sign in chalk over their front door as a reminder of the Magi that visited the baby Jesus.
+An Epiphany tradition in parts of Europe is for people to write a special sign in chalk over their front door, as a reminder of the Magi that visited the baby Jesus.
 It's made using the year split in two, with the initials of the names that are sometimes given to the Magi, Caspar, Melchior and Balthazar, in the middle.
-So 2022 is written as: 20+C+M+B+22.
+So, 2024 is written as: 20+C+M+B+24.
 The initials CMB also stand for the Latin phrase, Christus mansionem benedicat: 'May Christ bless the house'.
 The inscription is performed as a request for Christ to bless the home and be with all those who dwell in it throughout the year.
-In recent years, this tradition is getting more popular in parishes.
-Some parishes provide blessed chalk for households to use.